10 Homemade Laundry Soap Detergent Recipes

 1 bar Soap (grated)

 - Melt grated soap in a saucepan with enough hot water to cover.
-Cook on medium-low heat, stirring frequently until soap is melted.
+Cook on medium-low heat, stirring frequently until melted.

 - In a large pail, pour 2 gallons hot water.
-Add melted soap, stir well.
+Add mixture, stir well.

 - Then add the baking soda, stir well again.